James Dunham

-James C. Dunham was a multiple murderer who, on the night of May 26, 1896, killed his wife, her family, and two of that family's servants in Campbell, California.
+James C. Dunham was a mass murderer who, on the night of May 26, 1896, killed his wife, her family, and two of that family's servants in Campbell, California.
 He disappeared during the intense, ensuing manhunt and never has been positively identified since then.

 Background

 Ada Wells had been a schoolteacher; her husband Oscar C. Wells, retired from military service, had come to California in 1867 for his health and died in 1883.
 They owned the orchard in Campbell.
 She remarried to McGlincy in approximately 1889 or 1890.

 Colonel Richard McGlincy arrived in California approximately in 1888 and held several public offices there, including Deputy Assessor of Santa Clara County, after retiring from service in the Confederate Army.
 He lived on the 54 acre orchard approximately 1+1/2 mi south of Campbell with his wife, Ada Wells, her two adult children, Hattie and James, and several servants.

 His stepdaughter, Hattie Wells, once was engaged to be married to Charles Dunham, the younger brother of James Dunham.
 However, she married James instead in 1895 and they lived together with McGlincy.
 She was a graduate of the California State Normal School and recently had given birth to their son Percy Osborne on May 4.

 James Dunham was not highly regarded; at the time of his marriage to Hattie, he was undergoing a divorce from a young lady with whom he had eloped recently.
 After the murders, newspapers asserted he "[had] done nothing toward the support of his wife" since their marriage; contemporary coverage noted he had started a short-lived bicycle business in Stockton and worked as a foreman in his father-in-law's fruit orchards.
 The couple were both bicyclists, having ridden together from Stockton to Sacramento in August 1895.
 In Sacramento, after Hattie's jewelry was stolen, investigators concluded that Dunham had pawned the items while she slept.
 Most recently, he had enrolled at Santa Clara College aged 30, enrolling in a four-year course in the classics starting in February 1896, with the stated intention to pursue a career in law afterwards.